Campos Dos Goytacazes Rio De Janeiro, Brazil Travel Guide

 Brazilian dining customs are generally relaxed.
 Eating with a fork and knife is common.
 Tipping, typically a 10% service charge, is customary in restaurants.

-Lunch is the largest and most important meal, often featuring "prato feito" (set menu) or "comida a quilo" (buffet by weight).
+Lunch time is the largest and most important meal, often featuring "prato feito" (set menu) or "comida a quilo" (buffet by weight).
 Dinner is lighter, often eaten after 7:00 PM.

 Late-night dining is common, notably in lively areas like Pelinca.